Nordlandshest/Lyngshest: Breed characteristics

-History
+Breed history

-The first documentation of the Nordlandshest/Lyngshest dates to 1898, in Lyngseidet, Troms.
+The first documentation of the Nordlandshest/Lyngshest dates to 1898, in the village of Lyngseidet in Troms county.
 Organised breeding began in the 1930s, when most of the breed population lived in the northern counties of Norway.
 The breeding was set back harshly by World War II, and the breed remained endangered into the 1960s.
-In the 2000s the breed is no longer in acute danger of extinction, but its breeding program is challenged by limited genetic material and a desire to avoid outcrosses.
+In the 2000s, the breed is no longer in acute danger of extinction, but its breeding program is challenged by limited genetic material and a desire to avoid outcrosses.

 There were only about 15-20 left, mostly older mares, and only one stallion; Rimfakse, from whom all Nordlandshest/Lyngshest today descend.
 The breed was saved due to the efforts of people like Christian Klefstad who laboured intensely to bring the breed back, traveling all over northern Norway to gather fertile horses for breeding.
 By 2005, approximately 3000 horses were in the national registry, and about 200 foals are born every year.
 As of 2013, approximately 2500 individuals are reported to be registered, with annual births of approximately 200.
 Numbers are dwindling, and the breed is still endangered.

-Use
+Uses

 Throughout its history, the Nordlandshest/Lyngshest has been versatile, with uses that include farm work and horse transport.
 Nowadays it is popular as a family pet due to its relative great strength, and its suitability for both riding and driving.
 Thanks to its strength and endurance, the breed is suitable for trail riding and serving as packhorse.
 Its smooth gaits make it well-suited for therapy riding.
 It is also used for junior harness racing, dressage, and jumping, owing to a natural boldness and well-developed competitive instinct combined with a willing and cooperative nature.